cs2103aug2015-t11-2j/main/User-Guide.md

 ## Add Events
 There are three formats to add new events to users' to-do list
 ### Simple add
-Use command `add <event>` to add a simple event quick.
+Use command `add <event>` to add a simple event quickly.

 Examples:
 * `add have a CS2013T class`
-* `add dating with girl friend`
+* `add date with girl friend`
-* `add having lunch with Mao`
+* `add have lunch with Mao`

-### Add events with details
+### Add events with deadlines
-Use command `add <event> <XX:XX> <DD/MM/YY>` to add an event with the start time
+Use command `add <event> <XX:XX> <DD/MM/YY>` to add an event with the deadlines

 Examples:
-* `add have CS2103T class 9:00 tomorrow`
+* `add finish CS2103T tutorial 9:00 tomorrow`
-* `add have a dating 20:00 05/10/2015`
+* `add buy flower for girl friend 20:00 05/10/2015`
-* `add have lunch with Mao 12:00 today`
+* `add cook lunch 12:00 today`

 ### Add events with start and end time
 Use command `add <event> <XX:XX> to <XX:XX> <DD/MM/YY>` to add an event with start time and deadline

 Example:
 * `add have CS2103T class 9:00 to 11:00 tomorrow`
-* `add have a dating 20:00 to 24:00 05/10/2015`
+* `add date with girl friend 20:00 to 24:00 05/10/2015`
-* `add have lunch with Mao 12:00 to 13:00 today`
+* `add have lunch with father 12:00 to 13:00 today`

 ## Show Events
 Show all the events added by typing following command.
 These events would be shown in a table.

 `show`

+## Outline
+Show all the events which need to be done today or tomorrow by typing following command.
+These events would be shown in a table.

+`outline`

 ## Mark Completed
 Mark the event as completed by typing following command.
 Then, the event would not be shown in your reminder list any more.

 `mark`
-> Tip: the function can only be used when an event has been chosed.
+> Tip: the function can only be used when an event has been chosen.

 ## Comment Events
 Use `comment <Your Comment>` to add comments to your selected event.
 You can add some details for the event.

 Example:
 * `comment E3-06-09`
-* `comment remember to take flower`
+* `comment remember to buy flower`
-* `comment Do not eat eggs`
+* `comment do not eat eggs`

-> Tip: the function can only be used when an event has been chosed.
+> Tip: the function can only be used when an event has been chosen.

 ## Update and Delete Events
 You can delete the event with the following command.

 `delete`
-> Tip: the function can only be used when an event has been chosed.
+> Tip: the function can only be used when an event has been chosen.

 You can update the information of the event with the following command.

 `update`
-> Tip: the function can only be used when an event has been chosed.
-Also, when you update the event, the used information would be showned in the command window and used event would be deleted.
+> Tip: the function can only be used when an event has been chosen.
+Also, when you update the event, the original information would be shown in the command window and original event would be deleted.
+The user can proceed to add the event after modification.

 ## Search Event
-Use `search <Key Word>` to search events form your to do lists.
+Use `search <Key Word>` to search events from your to-do lists.
 These events would be shown in a table.

 Example:
 * `search class`
 * `search dating`
 * `search lunch`

-## Undo Redo
+## Undo and Redo
 You can use the following command to undo your last operation.

 `undo`
 > Tip: Users can also use `Ctrl + Z` to achieve the undo operation.

-You can use the following command to redo the operation undoed.
+You can use the following command to redo the operation "undo"ed.

 `redo`
 > Tip: these operations can only be saved before closing the software.

 ## Import Export the data
-You can use the following command to open the folder where the data file has saved.
+You can use the following command to open the folder where the data file is saved.

 `locate`
-> Tip: As the folder has been opened, you can backup the date file and copy it to other computer.
+> Tip: As the folder has been opened, you can backup the date file and copy it to another computer.
 Also, you can copy the file from other computers to this computer.

 ## Recurring Tasks
 Use `recur <days>` to set this event as a recurring task.